microsoft/playwright/docs/src/debug.md

 dotnet test
 ```

-Once Playwright launches the browser window you can then open the console panel in the browser developer tools and debug your tests using the `playwright` object.
+Once Playwright launches the browser window you can open developer tools.
+The `playwright` object will be available in the console panel.

 #### playwright.$(selector)